chrisfield/react-form-composer/stories/introduction/async-submission/index.md

 # Async Submission
 The form below submits asyncronously.
 It uses sleep to simulate the latency of waiting for a server response.
-To see a submit for real check out the universal-validation form example.

 Like the last form this one has field, inter-field and submit validation.
 Usernames starting with "a" or "A" will trigger a submit error also the form checks the two passwords are equal.
 <!-- STORY -->